taylorhummon/mode-explorer/README.md

 We'll be using [Yarn](https://yarnpkg.com/) to track dependencies.
 Yarn is included with node, but you may need to [enable it](https://yarnpkg.com/getting-started/install).

-To install this application's dependencies, change into the project directory and run yarn:
+To install this application's dependencies, change into the project directory and run `yarn`:
 ```
 cd mode-explorer
 yarn